vratidc/vratidc.github.io/_projects/Starmaze.md

 </figure>

 **Student Demo Competition, Laval Virtual 2025, France**
 Star Maze was presented at Laval Virtual 2025, an international XR event held in April 2025, as part of the Student Demo Competition.
-The project was selected for demonstration alongside other student XR works and showcased to an international audience of researchers, industry professionals, and the general public.

 <br>